AkshayRameshAppDEV/Yelp-Dataset-Challenge/README.md

 # Yelp-Dataset-Challenge

 ## Goal:-
-To analyzed how restaurant ratings are affected by review sentimental scores, review length, and number of useful, funny, and cool votes recieved by review.
+To analyze how restaurant ratings are affected by review sentimental scores, review length, and number of useful, funny, and cool votes recieved by review.

 ## Language used:-
 We used Spark R in databricks.